 We jump five years earlier, where Jonson is watching his latest work performed.
 Among those in the audience is the Earl of Oxford (Rhys Ifans).
 Oxford now believes he's found the perfect man to serve as his stooge.
 He presents Jonson with a shocking proposition: Jonson will take the plays De Vere wrote and present them as Jonson's own works.
 De Vere, as a nobleman, cannot be seen to be associating with literature, so he obviously cannot take credit for anything as lowly as playwriting, especially since he is married into the House of Cecil, and especially with such works as A Midsummer Night's Dream, a personal favorite of the now-doddering Gloriana (Vanessa Redgrave).

-Not that he hadn't already written plays before hooking up with Jonson: Anonymous has another flashback within the main flashback (why, dear God, are these filmmakers so enamoured of flashbacks within flashbacks?) where a young Queen Bess (Redgrave's real-life daughter Joely Richardson) is watching A Midsummer Night's Dream, with none other than a young Edward De Vere as Puck!
+Not that he hadn't already written plays before hooking up with Jonson: Anonymous has another flashback within the main flashback where a young Queen Bess (Redgrave's real-life daughter Joely Richardson) is watching A Midsummer Night's Dream, with none other than a young Edward De Vere as Puck!

 As things turn out, De Vere's perfect scheme would go wildly wrong.
 When Henry V premieres to a rapturous audience, who should take credit for this brilliant work but one William Shakespeare (Rafe Spall), a self-absorbed actor who is also an idiot.
 When the public clamours for the author, our boy Bill pops out and takes the bows.
-While De Vere is infuriated that someone as lowly as Shakespeare (an actor, of all things, and one who can barely read) should take credit for his brilliant works, he decides it will be a fluke.
+While De Vere is infuriated that someone as lowly as Shakespeare: a barely literate actor should take credit for his brilliant works, he decides it will be a fluke.
 The plan continues, with Oxford handing Jonson the complete manuscripts of such trifles as Julius Caesar, Macbeth, and Romeo & Juliet all at the ready.

 Furthermore, Orloff's screenplay was ridiculously complicated by the transitions between the time of Old Queen Bess and Young Queen Bess.
 We jump back and further back and then back to where we were without any sense of direction as to where the story is going.
 It isn't impossible to follow, but it is a bit perplexing why we're jumping around to begin with.

 Ultimately, Anonymous doesn't prove Edward De Vere, 17th Earl of Oxford, is the true author of the plays of William Shakespeare.
-It has good moments of drama (courtesy of the real Shakespeare), but all the costumes and sets (while good) can't cover up some awful performances and a jumbled storyline that goes past and present with abandon.
+It has good moments of drama courtesy of the real Shakespeare, but all the costumes and sets can't cover up some awful performances and a jumbled story-line that goes past and present with abandon.
 Frankly, if Anonymous is the best Oxfordians can come up with, the Sweet Swan of Avon can rest easy.